City of Dublin ETB International Desk

 The International Desk has ensured that all of these models have been disseminated and adapted to suit various sectors of education nationally.

-We are currently involved in two KA2 projects: Future Skills for Apprenticeship Trainers (FSTVET) and Social Intrapreneurship and a large scale KA3 project: STREAM which aims to build a new micro-credential framework for the design and management of high quality WBL experiences both nationally and internationally.
+We are currently involved in two large scale KA3 projects: STREAM which aims to build a new micro-credential framework for the design and management of high quality WBL experiences both nationally and internationally and Cutting Edges.

 Continuing Professional Development (CPD) is key to generating and supporting the innovative process at all levels.
 The International Desk is active in the design and implementation of CPD opportunities for City of Dublin ETB staff to experience international best practice.
 It also accommodates and hosts customised study and research programmes for a growing number of international education bodies coming to Ireland.